 If you are underweight, for instance, implementing strength training exercises can help build necessary muscle to help you meet your weight gain goals.

-- Full-Fat Dairy Products, i.e., yogurt, ice cream, cheese, and milk
+- Full-Fat Dairy Products, e.g., yogurt, ice cream, cheese, and milk

 - Lentils and Black Beans